teiesti/anthem-next/res/manual/src/verify.md

 \\[\forall X F(X) \rightarrow G(X), \forall X G(X) \rightarrow F(X)\\]
 which are passed to `vampire` separately.

-Anthem can parallelize at the problem level with the `--prover-instances` (`-n`) argument - this determines how many instances of the backend ATP are invoked.
+Anthem can parallelize at the problem level with the `--prover-instances` (`-n`) argument -- this determines how many instances of the backend ATP are invoked.
 It can also pass parallelism arguments to the ATP.
 `--prover-cores` (`-m`) determines how many threads each ATP instance can use.
-The `--time-limt` flag (`-t`) is the time limit in seconds to prove each problem passed to an ATP.
+The `--time-limit` flag (`-t`) is the time limit in seconds to prove each problem passed to an ATP.